loganthorneloe/ml-road-map/README.md

 ## Things to Know Before You Begin

 * **Machine Learning will impact everyone's life.** It's a new paradigm of computing that will completely change the way consumers expect their devices to work.
-* **Machine learning is a rapidly developing field.** There are many, many area experts because there are many complex fields within machine learning.
+* **Machine learning is a rapidly developing field.** There are many complex fields within machine learning.
+Take it slow and don't expect to become an expert in it all.
 * **The best way to understand machine learning is to learn from others who understand the topics you want to know more about.** I've created a list of [accounts to follow on X](https://x.com/i/lists/1738669706595258373).
-I've also aggregated [a list of newsletters, blogs, and channels](#newsletters-blogs-and-channels-for-learning) I find helpful to stay updated.
+I've also aggregated [a list of newsletters, blogs, and channels](#newsletters-blogs-and-channels-for-machine-learning) I find helpful to stay updated.

-Let's get into the resources!

 ## Machine Learning Prerequisites

-These prerequisites contain a mixture of math and programming concepts. **Do these in order**, skip as needed.
+These prerequisites contain a mixture of math and programming concepts.
+Feel free to skip things you already understand.

 | Topic | Source | Author
 |---|---|---|